cheneyyu/PeakForge/README.md

 ## 🧬 ENCODE hg38 2v2 example dataset

-To help you get started quickly, the repository ships with an end-to-end example based on a widely used ENCODE H3K27ac dataset (hg38):
+To help you get started quickly, the repository ships with an end-to-end example based on a released ENCODE MYC ChIP-seq dataset generated in the HepG2 cell line (GRCh38 assembly):

-- **GM12878 H3K27ac** – ENCSR000AKP
+- **Experiment A (MYC ChIP)** – ENCFF975ETI, ENCFF380OWL
-- **K562 H3K27ac** – ENCSR000AKO
+- **Experiment B (MYC ChIP)** – ENCFF315AUW, ENCFF987GJQ

+The two experiments capture independent MYC ChIP-seq replicates on the same HepG2 background, making them ideal for demonstrating PeakForge's replicate-aware consensus building and reproducibility reporting.

 The scripts in `example/` orchestrate downloading the public alignments, executing the PeakForge pipeline for the 2 vs 2 comparison, repeating all four possible 1 vs 1 contrasts, and benchmarking how closely the 1 vs 1 runs reproduce the 2 vs 2 signal.